wintercooled/wintercooled.github.io/elements-code-tutorial/blockchain.md

 rm ~/elementsdir2/elementsregtest/wallet.dat
 ~~~~

 Now we will perform steps 1 - 3 above.
 This is done by starting our two nodes with a few parameters used to configure the initialisation of our blockchain.
-We'll look at what these do in a moment:

 ~~~~
 STANDALONEARGS="-validatepegin=0 -defaultpeggedassetname=newasset -initialfreecoins=100000000000000 -initialreissuancetokens=200000000"